 See our service charter for more detail.

-If you are dissatisfied with an aspect of our service, you can talk with the member of staff that has been dealing with your complaint.
-If you are not happy with their response you can lodge a complaint about us using our webform or by calling 1300 362 072.
+If you are dissatisfied with an aspect of our service, you can talk with the member of staff who has been dealing with your complaint.
+If you are not happy with their response you can lodge a complaint using our webform or by calling 1300 362 072.

 We take complaints about our service seriously.
 These complaints are assessed by Managers.